leaningtech/webvm/README.md

 # WebVM

 This repository hosts the source code of the [https://webvm.io](https://webvm.io) live demo page.

-WebVM is a server-less virtual Linux environment running fully client-side in HTML5/WebAssembly.
+WebVM is a server-less virtual environment running fully client-side in HTML5/WebAssembly.
+It's designed to be Linux ABI-compatible.
 In this demo, it runs an unmodified Debian distribution including many native development toolchains.

 WebVM is powered by the CheerpX virtualization engine, and enables safe, sandboxed client-side execution of x86 binaries on any browser.
 CheerpX includes an x86-to-WebAssembly JIT compiler, a virtual block-based file system, and a Linux syscall emulator.